d4c5d1e0/hcaptcha/README.md

 Parameters explanation: `1.18.0` (Up to date)

 ### Note:
-- They seem to be running extra checks depending on the "security" parameter enabled eg. *cloudflare* captcha is high security so the worker check is ran everytime.
+- They seem to be running extra checks depending on the "security" parameter enabled eg. when solving AND/OR failing too many captchas in a row, some extra automation checks (worker, proxy spoofing,automation extensions...) are ran
-- The Worker check is not ran on others website EXCEPT if you spam solve with the same ip
-- This script is written in Typescript

 # Parameters